September 2

 Treating Foot Ulcers

-In order to treat foot ulcers, the doctor might recommend wearing some items in order to protect the feet.
+To treat foot ulcers, the doctor might recommend wearing some items to protect the feet.

 Items such as:

-Doctors are able to get rid of diabetic foot ulcers with the help of debridement, removing dead skin, infections, or foreign objects which might have caused that ulcer.
+Doctors can get rid of diabetic foot ulcers with the help of debridement, removing dead skin, infections, or foreign objects that might have caused that ulcer.
 Infection is a severe complication of foot ulcers, and it needs immediate treatment.

 However, not all infections get the same treatment.
-The tissue around the ulcer might be sent to a laboratory in order to discover which antibiotic might help.
+The tissue around the ulcer might be sent to a laboratory to discover which antibiotic might help.

-In case one’s doctor suspects a severe infection, they might order an X-ray, which could include an ai radiology software, in order to look for any signs of bone infection.
+In case one’s doctor suspects a severe infection, they might order an X-ray, which could include AI radiology software, to look for any signs of bone infection.
 Moreover, there are different medications and in some severe cases surgical procedures.

 Conclusion